- No products in the cart.

 Also, with changing lifestyles more and more consumers are looking for a balanced diet.
-For this very reason, the bee pollen is becoming a valuable supplement.
+For this very reason, bee pollen is becoming a valuable supplement.

 Bee pollen includes antioxidants, such as flavonoids, quercetin, kaempferol, carotenoids and glutathione.

-Human studies have revealed that these antioxidants present in bee pollen combats and reduce chronic inflammation, eliminate harmful bacteria and infection.
+Human studies have revealed that these antioxidants present in bee pollen combat and reduce chronic inflammation, eliminate harmful bacteria and infection.
 It also combats the development of tumours including type 2 diabetes and cancer.

 The bee pollen supplement reduces the risk of bad cholesterol in the blood.
-It also protects lipids from oxidizing, because if the lipid oxidises it clogs the blood vessels leading to increased risk of heart disease.
+It also protects lipids from oxidizing, because if the lipid oxidises it clogs the blood vessels leading to an increased risk of heart disease.

 The bee pollen increases the liver antioxidant defence power and removes more waste products like malondialdehyde and urea, from the blood.

 Overall, the effect of bee pollen promotes good liver healing after liver damage and its antioxidant protects the liver from various toxic substances like a drug overdose.

 The bee pollen has a history of healing swelling and inflammation.
 Its antioxidant quercetin lowers the production of omega-6 fatty acid, like arachidonic acid.

 Bee pollen antioxidants and anti-inflammatory properties greatly reduce the infection and heal the wounds faster.